J.P. Morgan vs Chase

 J.P.
 Morgan Investing vs. Fidelity and Schwab Introduction

-Are you looking for a financial firm to help you manage money and build your investment portfolio?
-If so, you should take a close look at Schwab, Fidelity, and J.P.
+Are you looking for a financial firm to help manage your money and grow your investment portfolio?
+If so, you really should check out Schwab, Fidelity, and J.P.
 Morgan Investing.
-Here’s the rundown on these three big-name firms:
+Here’s the rundown on these three powerhouses:

 Services